dgtlmoon/changedetection.io/README.md

 - API monitoring and alerting
 - Trigger API calls via notifications when text appears on a website
 - Glue together APIs using the JSON filter and JSON notifications
+- Create RSS feeds based on changes in web content

 _Need an actual Chrome runner with Javascript support?
 We support fetching via WebDriver!</a>_